topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 7.1.1 LED
 One of the simplest and most common GPIO output examples is controlling an LED.
-This section demonstrates how to connect and use from LED sensor using the D3-G board.
+This section demonstrates how to connect and use from LED sensor using the D3-G.

 #### Step 1.
 Hardware Requirements
 - D3-G (x1)